msegers/go-read-a-book/README.md

 # Go-read-a-book

+> Note
+> This was a simple, project I did as part as an interview, at the time of writing the code (and now honestly) I've been a beginner with Go.

 A simple project which compiles an application which can read data from any posted string.
 Can be quite long.
 By default you can post this data to localhost:5555, or you can set the port when starting up by adding a -tport flag.